the-watchmaker/arathia-saga-chatgpt/README.md

 ### 1. ChatGPT's time awareness

-To create forshadowing and several events hapenning in parallel require ChatGPT to understand the timeline.
-Timeline must be coded, and also each events must be associated with those codes.
-The vast association using the code often creates errors in stories.
+To create forshadowing and several events hapenning in parallel require ChatGPT to understand a timeline.
+A timeline must be coded to be referred by other data such as events.
+The vast association using a timeline code often creates inconsistency and errors in stories.

 ### 2. The "connection" prompts create inconsistency between the connected sessions